The menopause: what you need to know and how to manage the workplace challenges

 Research shows that some women reduce their hours or do not apply for promotion because of the impact of the menopause.
 Others give up their jobs.
 With women over the age of 50 being the fastest growing group in the UK workforce this can have serious implications for employers especially during a recruitment crisis and skills shortage.

 That’s not all.
 There has been an increase year on year in Employment Tribunal cases arising out of the menopause and that trend is likely to continue.

 With a significant impact on working life and potential legal claims arising, it is important that employers understand the implications of the menopause on individuals as well as on the organisation.

-- Consider the physical and psychological impact of the menopause.
+- Considered the physical and psychological impact of the menopause.
 The impact can vary in severity but for some individuals, it seriously hinders their ability to do their job effectively.

-- Discuss how menopause discrimination can arise, what protection is available under the Equality Act 2010 and consider what steps to take to reduce the risk of claims.
+- Discussed how menopause discrimination can arise, what protection is available under the Equality Act 2010 and considered what steps to take to reduce the risk of claims.

-- Consider the challenging workplace issues raised by the menopause, address how employers can proactively tackle these and what initiatives can be introduced to support staff.
+- Considered the challenging workplace issues raised by the menopause, addressed how employers can proactively tackle these and what initiatives can be introduced to support staff.

-- Discuss their insights on the practical steps taken by Blake Morgan and the experiences of some of its clients in this area.
+- Discussed their insights on the practical steps taken by Blake Morgan and the experiences of some of its clients in this area.